Natalie Abrahami

 Natalie Abrahami is a British theatre, film and opera director.

 From 2007–12 she was joint Artistic Director of the Gate Theatre with Carrie Cracknell.Natalie was Associate Director and Genesis Fellow at the Young Vic in London 2013-16 and Associate Artist at Hull Truck Theatre and the Nuffield Theatre, Southampton.

 Career

 Abrahami attended Ibstock Place School, Roehampton before sixth form at Latymer Upper School in west London.
 She read English Literature at Christ's College, Cambridge before joining the Royal Court Theatre as a Graduate Trainee and then continuing her training at the National Theatre Studio and the Young Vic.
 Abrahami was awarded the James Menzies-Kitchin Trust Award for Directors for her production of Samuel Beckett's Play and Not I. Abrahami and Cracknell were awarded a grant from the Paul Hamlyn Breakthrough Fund for Creative Entrepreneurs in 2009 to develop their vision of the Gate Elsewhere, involving co-production, touring and off-site presentations.

-In 2015, Abrahami directed the debut production of Helen Edmundson's play Queen Anne for the Royal Shakespeare Company at the Swan Theatre.
-In 2017, she directed the play's revival at the Theatre Royal Haymarket.
+Abrahami was nominated for the 2010 Offie for Best Director for How To Be An Other Woman.
+In 2015 she directed the debut production of Helen Edmundson's play Queen Anne for the Royal Shakespeare Company at the Swan Theatre, later directing its revival at the Theatre Royal Haymarket in 2017.